katerinanavab/webdocs/docs/unit03/notes301.md

 #### Typography

 Bootstrap includes many classes that define how **text elements** appear.
-Automatically, Bootstrap sets some basic **global settings** for `display`, typography, and link styles.
-When more control is needed, check out the textual utility classes below.
+Automatically, Bootstrap sets some basic 🌎 **global settings** for `display`, typography, and link styles that make HTML pages appear more modern overall.
-> Note that Bootstrap changes the default `font-family` used!
+> Did you notice that Bootstrap changes the default `font-family` used?

+Often, more control over specific styles is needed.
+Check out some of the most useful **textual utility classes** below.
+This list does not contain everything, so please refer to Bootstrap's official documentation on
+[📖 Typography](https://getbootstrap.com/docs/5.3/content/typography/) and [📖 Text](https://getbootstrap.com/docs/5.3/utilities/text/) for even more class names you can use to style text.

 * `.lead` makes a paragraph stand out:
     ```html